 Headache is often found in association with neck pain.
 Patients with arthritis often complain of occipital (base of head) headaches.
 As mentioned previous, a facet syndrome is often the cause where articular facets and joint capsules are involved, however, ligaments, disc and nerve roots can also cause headaches.
 Tension headaches and migraine headaches often have neck pain associated which can can appear before the headache or persist after the headache is gone.
 Conditions causing neck pain and headaches can be degenerative disc disease or arthritis, rheumatoid arthritis, disc herniation and spinal cord tumors.

 Vertigo (feeling of moving or spinning), nystagmus (unintentional jittery movement of the eyes) and tinnitus (ringing in the ears) are symptoms which may accompany neck pain.
 These group of symptoms may suggest a vascular problem and sometimes are caused by cranial settling due to rheumatoid arthritis.
 Drop attacks, especially when moving the neck, also suggests vascular disease.

 In general, the causes of neck pain are related to the musculoskeletal system and are due to muscle spasm, joint and/or nerve problems.
 Rarely is neck pain due to malignancy, infection or pathological inflammation.
-The signs to look for, in association with neck pain, that would cause concern and require attention are: fever, night sweats, unexpected weight loss, history of inflammatory arthritis, malignancy, infection, tuberculosis, HIV infection, drug dependency, immunosupression, excruciating pain, intractable night pain or lymph node swelling (lymphadenopathy).
+The signs to look for, in association with neck pain, that would cause concern and require attention are: infection, malignancy, nightime sweating, fever, excruciating pain, HIV infection, unexpected weight loss, immunosupression, intractable night pain, history of inflammatory arthritis, tuberculosis, drug dependency or lymph node swelling (lymphadenopathy).
 Always consult your Doctor for any serious concerns.